DougManuel/ds-presentation/README.md

 # Presentation
-Data science to improve research quality, openness, reproducibility and efficiency at ICES
+Data science to improve research quality, openness, reproducibility and efficiency.

+## Outline

+1) Housekeeping - general notes for the presentation.
+1) What is data science?
+A very brief introduction.
+1) Imperitives - challenges for research.
+1) Examples of questions I ask students to gauge their data science implementation.
+1) Example: the workflow we use to create algorithms for [Project Big Life](https://projectbiglife.ca)

+## Housekeeping
+1) After the presentation: please complete an evaluation.
+1) References and resources.

 ## References